 It wasn’t surprising that the New York Jets drafted a quarterback.
 But it was shocking that Geno Smith, who was regarded by many as the top quarterback in the draft, fell into New York’s lap with the 39th overall pick in the second round.

 The Jets reportedly liked Smith enough to consider him for the No. 13 overall pick.
 New York ended up taking former Missouri defensive tackle Sheldon Richardson, who was higher on its board.
 As luck would have it, New York’s top quarterback was still available on Day 2.
 The Jets made calls to try to move up, but that was unnecessary.
 Smith continued his surprising free-fall until the Jets turned in their card at No. 39.

 Not only is Smith New York’s quarterback of the future, he could be its quarterback of the present.
 The Jets could consider releasing incumbent starting quarterback Mark Sanchez, but I would be surprised given his guaranteed salary of $8.25 million and the potential cap hit of $17.15 million over the next two years.

 FILE IT AWAY

-The Patriots and coach Bill Belichick continued their trend of under-the-radar selections.
+The Patriots and head coach Bill Belichick continued their trend of under-the-radar selections.
 New England filled its needs but with players you didn’t expect.
-After trading out of the first round, the Patriots took outside linebacker Jamie Collins in the second round.
-The Patriots passed over more well-known pass-rushers such as Margus Hunt and Arthur Brown to do so.
+After trading out of the first round, the Patriots too outside linebacker Jamie Collins in the second round.
+The Patriots passed over more well-known pass-rushers such as Margus Hunt and Arthur Brown.